 District Accreditation is possible because only one set of Standards are now used for all three levels of public schools accredited by NEASC: elementary, middle, and high schools.
 Previously, a school system would have used two different sets of standards and scheduled a separate review visit for each school.

 Districts pursuing accreditation will use the "Vision for Learning" framework.
 To accommodate the different sizes of districts and varying number of schools within them, the planning is personalized for each school district to facilitate a streamlined process.
 Regardless of size, the schools in a district work together on a single Self-Reflection, with a committee drawn from each school and the central office.
 In addition, only one collaborative conference and a combined decennial visit for all the schools in a district are required, making the district approach a much more viable option for many school systems.

 We choose to enter into the accreditation process as a district because having all schools in our district strategically use common language, common practices, and common habits of learning unifies us.
 And it strengthens the experience for students ̶ there’s an alignment in their learning.
 Going through the process as a district helped all of us in the district see students’ learning journey as a trajectory from kindergarten through graduation: a common path through all their years with us.

 - Gretchen McNulty, Superintentent of Schools, Falmouth Public Schools, Falmouth, ME

 At our school board workshop we had the opportunity to discuss our NEASC visit.
 First of all, the NEASC Visiting Team was wonderful and connected so well with many in our school community.
 Recommendations and commendations were insightful and have already helped to confirm our vision and plans going forward.
 Pursuing this process K-12 was definitely the right decision for our district; we look forward to receiving our report and continuing on this journey.

 - Geoff Bruno, Former Superintendent of Schools, Falmouth Public Schools

-- Reduces the time and the cost a district invests in Accreditation
+- reduces the time and the cost of accreditation